aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/get-values-from-all-fields/_index.md

 }
 ```

-### Sample source code for Get Values From All Fields using Aspose.Words for .NET
+### Sample source code for Get Values From All Fields using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory. string dataDir = "YOUR DOCUMENT DIRECTORY";